Do Healthcare Workers Get Better Mortgage Rates? Doctor Loan Guide

 Negotiating Power: Healthcare professionals with strong credit profiles (700+ scores) and established practices can often negotiate rates matching or beating conventional options.

-Construction Loan Options for Healthcare Workers
+What Are the Construction Loan Options for Healthcare Workers?

 Healthcare professionals building custom homes or purchasing new construction can combine physician loan benefits with construction financing.
 This is particularly valuable for doctors relocating for new positions or those wanting to build near hospital facilities.